SUSTech-EC2020/simpleEA/README.md

 * Roulette-wheel selection.
 * One point crossover.
 * Bit-flipping mutation.
-* We consider a very simple setting: #offspring=#parents=size of the population.
-* The current population will be replaced by the new population of offspring.
+* We consider a very simple setting: the current population will be replaced by the new population of same size.

 **Question:** Considering the structure of the EA detailed above, what are the control parameters in this simple EA?
 Could you please list them?